US grounds some Boeing MAX planes for safety checks after cabin emergency | Business

 Flight 1282 had reached just over 16,000 feet when the blowout happened, according to FlightRadar24.
 "We'd like to get down," the pilot told air traffic control, according to a recording posted on liveatc.net.
 "We are declaring an emergency.
 We do need to come down to 10,000," the pilot added, referring to the initial staging altitude for such emergencies, below which breathing is considered possible for healthy people without extra oxygen.

 "I can't imagine what these passengers experienced," said Anthony Brickhouse, an air safety expert at Embry-Riddle Aeronautical University.
 "The wind would be rushing through that cabin.
 It was a probably pretty violent situation, and definitely a scary situation."
+The European Union Aviation Safety Agency adopted the FAA MAX 9 directive but noted no EU member state airlines "currently operate an aircraft in the affected configuration."
 A British air safety regulator said it would require any 737 MAX 9 operator to comply with the FAA directive to enter its airspace.

+Panamanian carrier Copa Airlines said it had temporarily grounded 21 737 MAX 9 aircraft and said it "expects to return these aircraft safely and reliably to the flight schedule within the next 24 hours," and said some delays and cancellations are expected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)